price family law

 This truly depends upon your particular situation as well as the nature of the request.
 It makes sense that modifications with which both parents agree would be easier to make.
 When the parents have opposing views on the changes, the process can be more challenging.
 The child modification attorneys at Price Family Law are experienced in both situations and can help you achieve the outcome you desire.

 You no doubt have additional and more specific questions, and our team is ready to address them.
 We offer all prospective clients a free consultation.

 Determining child custody and parenting time is emotional.

 Believing they will fight tirelessly for you is critical — your family’s future depends upon it.
 Contact us to schedule a consultation.
 We look forward to learning more about your situation and sharing the unmatched support we are prepared to provide.

 If you need to make changes to your parenting time agreement, your first step should be to contact a parenting time modification attorney.
-The laws in Colorado surrounding parenting time modifications are complex, and the associated paperwork is confusing.
+The laws in Colorado surrounding custody modification and parenting time modifications are complex, and the associated paperwork is confusing.

 When you choose Price Family Law, we will meet with you to gain insight into your current situation.
 We need to understand the details regarding the parenting plan that you have in place as well as the changes you wish to make and the reasons for them.
 Based on this information, we can help you determine the best way to approach the situation.

 Price Family Law places a premium on making sure we understand the entirety of your situation.
 Good choices and a successful strategy depend upon our having all the details.